Drawing from the Crowd: A Citizen Science Platform for Mapping Ukiyo-e Cultural Geography

 Implementation Phase (August 2025–July 2026)

 Drawing from the Crowd has secured implementation funding through a Career Grant from the Graduate Campus at the University of Zurich.
-The platform launched publicly in October 2025, and we began citizen science outreach in December 2025.
+This support allows us to move beyond the prototype stage and build a fully functional platform.

 Join Us

 Whether you're a specialist in Japanese art, a geography enthusiast, or simply someone who enjoys visual puzzles, we'd love your help in mapping the landscapes of ukiyo-e.
-Visit our Getting Started page to learn how to participate, and follow this blog for updates on our progress.
+Visit our Start Mapping page to learn how to participate, and follow this blog for updates on our progress.